vickychijwani/closer.js/README.md

 Contributing
 ------------

 Closer's primary dependencies are the [Jison parser generator](http://zaach.github.io/jison/) and [Mori](http://swannodette.github.io/mori/).
 All new features and functions should have [corresponding tests](spec/).
 [Issues](https://github.com/vickychijwani/closer.js/issues) and [pull requests](https://github.com/vickychijwani/closer.js/pulls) are welcome.
+[So are ideas, pointers, and code on how to implement `defmacro` in JavaScript](https://github.com/vickychijwani/closer.js/issues/6).

 License